soroush62/Oil-and-Gas-Pipeline-Monitoring-with-LightningChart-Python/README.md

 ### **Pipeline Incidents by Liquid Type (Stacked Bar Chart)**:

-This stacked bar chart categorizes pipeline incidents by liquid type (e.g., crude oil, refined products), showing that crude oil has the highest incident frequency, indicating a need for targeted safety efforts.
+The stacked bar chart categorizes pipeline incidents by the type of liquid (e.g., crude oil, refined products, CO₂).
+It shows that incidents related to crude oil are most common.
+This distribution allows decision-makers to focus safety and maintenance efforts more on pipelines transporting crude oil, as they are more susceptible to incidents.
+By understanding the distribution of incidents across liquid types, companies can implement targeted safety protocols for high-risk materials, thereby reducing potential hazards.

 #### Script Summary:
 ```python